 It’s important to differentiate between Macedonia and North Macedonia.

 Despite its small size, North Macedonia has a variety of landscapes.
-Lakes, rivers, forests, canyons, mountains, cities...
-The country has three lakes, 26 rivers, over 30 mountains higher than 2,000 meters, and many more natural treasures across its 25,700 km².
+Lakes, rivers, forests, canyons, mountains, and cities—the country has three lakes, 26 rivers, over 30 mountains higher than 2,000 meters, and many more natural treasures across its 25,700 km².
 Skopje, Lake Ohrid, Matka Canyon, Tetovo Mosque… it’s fair to say that North Macedonia is a country rich in scenery, appealing to a wide audience.

 North Macedonia is part of the European Union but retains its own currency, the Macedonian Denar (MKD), with an exchange rate of 1€ = 61.50 MKD (as of September 2022).